TropheusJ/fabric-example-mod/buildSrc/README.md

   - see try_update.yml for an example
   - Must run `gradlew tryUpdate`, `gradlew runGametest`, and `gradlew finalizeUpdate` in that order
-  - Requires some environment variables: `github.status`, `github.repository`,
+  - Requires some environment variables: `job.status`, `github.repository`,
   and `secrets.AUTOMAINTAINER_TOKEN`
     - `AUTOMAINTAINER_TOKEN` must be a repository secret containing a personal access token.
 The only permission this token needs is `repo/public_repo`.